How VAT works

 VAT is charged on things like:

-- business sales - eg when you sell goods and services
+- business sales - for example when you sell goods and services

 - hiring or loaning goods to someone

 - selling business assets

-- items sold to staff - eg canteen meals
+- items sold to staff - for example canteen meals

 - business goods used for personal reasons

 - ‘non-sales’ like bartering, part-exchange and gifts

-- charge VAT on their goods or services
+- must charge VAT on their goods or services

 - may reclaim any VAT they’ve paid on business-related goods or services

-If you’re a VAT-registered business you must report to HM Revenue & Customs (HMRC) the amount of VAT you’ve charged and the amount of VAT you’ve paid.
+If you’re a VAT-registered business you must report to HM Revenue and Customs (HMRC) the amount of VAT you’ve charged and the amount of VAT you’ve paid.
 This is done through your VAT Return which is usually due every 3 months.

 You must account for VAT on the full value of what you sell, even if you:

 - receive goods or services instead of money (eg if you take something in part-exchange)